Type choices :

 3. Access cards and stickers

 3.1.
-Issue of access card and stickers
+Issuance of access card and stickers

 Any transfer of cards or stickers is prohibited.